RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 Note that some paremeters have a colon ( : ) in, so we use semicolons ( ; ) for the filtering.

+### Querying data

-There are four main API resources:
+There are four main API resources for querying data:

-- Query flat data (available for both SqlRace and InfluxDb under `/data` and available for only SqlRace under `/table/{frequency}/data`)
+- Query flat data (available for both SqlRace and InfluxDb under `/data` and available only for SqlRace under `/table/{frequency}/data`)
-- Query data count (available for both SqlRace and InfluxDb under `/data/count` and available for only SqlRace under `/table/{frequency}/data/count`)
+- Query number of samples (available for both SqlRace and InfluxDb under `/data/count` and available only for SqlRace under `/table/{frequency}/data/count`)
-- Query grouped data (available for only SqlRace under `/table/{frequency}/data/grouped`)
+- Query time ranges (available only for SqlRace under `/table/{frequency}/data/timeranges`)
-- Query time ranges (available for only SqlRace under `/table/{frequency}/data/timeranges`)
+- Query grouped data (available only for SqlRace under `/table/{frequency}/data/grouped`)

 Descriptions and examples of the above resources are listed below.